 This construction suggests a Monte Carlo approach to estimating each $Pr(J=i |\mathbf{t}, \mathbf{d}_{syn}, \mathcal{S})$.
 First, sample a value of $Y^*$ from $Pr(Y^*|\mathbf{t}, \mathbf{d}_{syn}, \mathcal{S})$.
 Let $Y_{new}$ represent one set of simulated values.
-Second, compute $Pr(J=i|\mathbf{t}, \mathbf{d}_{syn}, Y^*=Y_{new}, \mathcal{S})$ using exact matching assuming $Y_{new}$ are collected values.
+Second, compute $Pr(J=i|\mathbf{t}, \mathbf{d}_{syn}, Y^*=Y_{new}, \mathcal{S})$ using exact matching, assuming $Y_{new}$ are collected values.
 This two-step process is iterated $h$ times, where ideally $h$ is large, and (\ref{eq:risk}) is estimated as the average of the resultant $h$ values of $Pr(J=i|\mathbf{t}, \mathbf{d}_{syn}, Y^*=Y_{new}, \mathcal{S})$.
 When $\mathcal{S}$ has no information, the intruder treats the simulated values as plausible draws of $Y^*$.

 Following \citet{Reiter2005CART}, we quantify disclosure risk with summaries of these identification probabilities.
-It is reasonable to assume that the intruder selects as a match for $\mathbf{t}$ the record $i$ with the highest value of $Pr(J=i|\mathbf{t}, \mathbf{d}_{syn}, \mathcal{S})$, if a unique maximum exists.
-We consider three risk measures: the expected match risk, the true match rate, and the false match rate.
-Let $c_i$ be the number of records with the highest match probability for the target $\mathbf{t_i}$; let $I_i=1$ if the true match is among the $c_i$ units and $I_i=0$ otherwise.
+It is reasonable to assume that the intruder selects the record $i$ with the highest value of $Pr(J=i|\mathbf{t}, \mathbf{d}_{syn}, \mathcal{S})$ as a match for $\mathbf{t}$.
+We consider two risk measures: the expected match risk and the true match rate.
+Let $c_i$ be the number of records with the highest match probability for the target $\mathbf{t_i}$; let $I_i=1$ if the true match is among the $c_i$ units, and $I_i=0$ otherwise.
 The expected match risk equals $\sum I_i/c_i$.
 When $I_i=1$ and $c_i>1$, the contribution of unit $i$ to the expected match risk reflects the intruder randomly guessing at the correct match from the $c_i$ candidates.
-Let $K_i=1$ when $c_iI_i=1$ and $K_i=0$ otherwise and let $N$ denote the total number of target records.
+Let $K_i=1$ when $c_iI_i=1$, and $K_i=0$ otherwise, and let $N$ denote the total number of target records.
 The true match rate equals $\sum{K_i}/N$, which is the percentage of true unique matches among the target records.
-Finally, let $F_j=1$ when $c_j(1 - I_j)=1$ and $F_j=0$ otherwise and let $s$ equal the number of records with $c_i=1$.
-The false match rate equals $\sum F_j/s$, which is the percentage of false matches among unique matches.